rjwalls/CS4401-notes/2019-03-12-basics_bufferoverflows.md

   }
 }
 ```

-I want everyone to take a look at this code.
-Try to understand what is
-happening and why I might be showing you this example.

-This the source code for a challenge binary.
-Your objective is to figure out
-how to exploit that binary.
-What do I mean by exploit?
-Well, loosely I mean
-that your job is to take control of how that binary executes to accomplish some
-nefarious goal.
-Here that goal is to read the contents of `flag.txt`;
-presumably because we don't have permission to read it directly.

 More generally, that goal involves gaining **arbitrary code execution** on the
-victim machine.
-This means I can execute whatever code I want.
-It should be
+target  machine.
+This means I (the attacker) can execute whatever code I want.
-straight-forward to see how arbitrary code execution can mean bad things for
+It should be straight-forward to see how arbitrary code execution can mean bad
-the owner of the machine.
+things for the owner of the machine.

 How we (the attacker) obtain arbitrary code execution is one of the primary
 subjects of this course; however, in this example the goal is actually much